SeanEmmers/CV/README.md

 I am a recent Makers Academy graduate and an aspiring Software Developer.

-In my previous role, I was a Team Leader at a premier events hire company in Melbourne Australia.
+In my previous role, I was a Team Leader at a premium events hire company in Melbourne Australia.
 Having returned to the UK I tried my hand at coding and was captivated by the powerful things that could be created.

 I am a great problem solver, I enjoy seeing challenges through and am not easily deterred by pitfalls.
 I work very hard and am passionate about what I do, I value quality and find producing things that I am genuinely proud of incredibly rewarding.